bradlindblad/biblepi/README.md

 ## What is it
-A simple python program to read a random book from the New Testament to you and your family.
+A simple python program to read a random book from the New Testament (KJV) to you and your family.
 The program is based on the [easygui](https://github.com/robertlugg/easygui) package by Robert Lugg and the popular VLC package.
 You have the option of setting a timer to read for a given interval (great to put you or your kids to sleep), or to freeplay until you pause or stop the player.

 ## Installation
 ```